TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous_Data_Module/Preprocessing_Windows/Functions/README.txt

 % 9.
 FilterOrder: number as char specifying the filter order for applied filter.
 Input as char.
 This only is required when a filter is selected as the methods field.
 % 10.
 DownsampleFactor: number as char, New downsampled sampling rate in Hz; input as char.
 This only is required when a filter is selected as the methods field.
 % 11.
 SampleRate: Sampling Rate in Hz as double
+% 12.
+ArtefactRejectionInfo: structure holding info about stimulation
+% artefact rejection.
+Required fields: TimeAroundEvents: 1x2 double with
+% time around event to reject in samples (both numbers positive, i.e.
+% 150,150) and SelectedEventChannelName: Name of the event channel to
+% take the artefact indicie from.
+Comes from Data.Info.EventChannelNames
+% IMPORTANT: if no artefact rejection, dont pass this variable or set it
+% empty

 % Output:
 % 1.
 Info (app.Info, not part of the original main window dataset!).
 Holds